Our Story

 Event Parking

-Experience the Mount Hood Territory at your doorstep.
+Experience Mt.
+Hood Territory

 Brightwood, Oregon, sits in a forested valley midway between Mount Hood and the fertile Willamette Valley.
 Perched on a sloping foothill above the confluence of the Sandy and Salmon Rivers, Highland Farms shares the same views witnessed by the fur traders and trappers that established the infamous Oregon Trail.